oliviawestmacottssw/SSW.Rules.Content/rules/tiny-do-you-use-active-phrases-no-zombies-please/rule.md

 ---

-​To get the most o​ut of your communications, your writing should be compelling and direct.
+To get the most out of your communications, your writing should be compelling and direct.
 The best way to ensure this is to use active voice.

-​​​For example:
+For example:

 When the CD is inserted, a Windows dialog will be shown.